czbiohub/office-hours/README.md

 ## Data Science Office Hours

 The data science team at Biohub is hosting weekly office hours.
-Investigators and members of their labs can come to discuss issues in data science and software engineering.
-Members of the data science platform at Biohub and CZI software engineers will be available to answer questions such as:
+Investigators and members of their labs are invited to make an appointment to discuss issues in data science and software engineering.
+Members of the data science platform at Biohub and CZI software engineers are available to help with questions such as:

 * My code seems slow.
 How do I make it faster?
 * Is there a good algorithm or approach for this problem out there already?